spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 To access all of the different display settings for an image viewer, click the :guilabel:`hammer and screwdriver` and go to the :guilabel:`Layer` tab.
+Changing the display settings DOES NOT change the underlying data, only the visualization of that data.

 .. image:: img/display_settings.png